facebook/react-native-website/docs/the-new-architecture/landing-page.md

 Our guidance is as follows

-- For most production apps, we do _not_ recommend enabling the New Architecture at this time.
+- For most production apps, we do _not_ recommend enabling the New Architecture today.
 Waiting for the official will offer the best experience.
-- If you maintain a React Native library, we recommend enabling it and verifying your use-cases are covered.
+- If you maintain a React Native library, we recommend enabling it and verifying your use cases are covered.
 You can find the [instructions here](https://github.com/reactwg/react-native-new-architecture#guides).

 If you are interested in dogfooding the New Architecture experience, you can find [instructions](https://github.com/reactwg/react-native-new-architecture/blob/main/docs/enable-apps.md) in our dedicated working group.
 The [New Architecture working group](https://github.com/reactwg/react-native-new-architecture) is a dedicated space for support and coordination for New Architecture adoption and where the team posts regular updates.